Proper Use of Escalators

 - Pick up your feet and step carefully on and off an escalator.

-- Keep your hands, feet, clothing, and shoe laces clear of the escalator side panels.
+- Keep your hands, feet, clothing, and shoe laces clear of the escalator side

 - Exit promptly from the escalator landing.
-When someone stops on the landing, they can cause a dangerous pile-up of the people behind them.
+When someone stops on the

 - Do not transport heavy or bulky goods on an escalator.